-(a) Qualified campaign expenses- (1) General.
-Except as provided in 11 CFR 9034.4(b)(3), all contributions received by an individual from the date he or she becomes a candidate and all matching payments received by the candidate shall be used only to defray qualified campaign expenses or to repay loans or otherwise restore funds (other than contributions which were received and expended to defray qualified campaign expenses), which were used to defray qualified campaign expenses.

-(2) Testing the waters.
+- (a) Qualified campaign expenses-(1) General.
+Except as provided in 11 CFR 9034.4(b)(3), all contributions received by an individual from the date he or she becomes a candidate and all matching payments received by the candidate shall be used only to defray qualified campaign expenses or to repay loans or otherwise restore funds (other than contributions which were received and expended to defray qualified campaign expenses), which were used to defray qualified campaign expenses. - (2) Testing the waters.
 Even though incurred prior to the date an individual becomes a candidate, payments made for the purpose of determining whether an individual should become a candidate, such as those incurred in conducting a poll, shall be considered qualified campaign expenses if the individual subsequently becomes a candidate and shall count against that candidate's limits under 2 U.S.C.
 441a(b).
-See 11 CFR 100.8(b)(1).

-(3) Winding down costs. (i) Costs associated with the termination of political activity, such as the costs of complying with the post election requirements of the Act and other necessary administrative costs associated with winding down the campaign, including office space rental, staff salaries and office supplies, shall be considered qualified campaign expenses.
+See 11 CFR 100.8(b)(1). - (3) Winding down costs and continuing to campaign.
+(1) Costs associated with the termination of political activity, such as the costs of complying with the post election requirements of the Act and other necessary administrative costs associated with winding down the campaign, including office space rental, staff salaries and office supplies, shall be considered qualified campaign expenses.
 A candidate may receive and use matching funds for these purposes either after he or she has notified the Commission in writing of his or her withdrawal from the campaign for nomination or after the date of the party's nominating convention, if he or she has not withdrawn before the convention.

-(ii) If the candidate has become ineligible due to the operation of 11 CFR 9033.5(b), he or she may only receive matching funds to defray costs incurred before the candidate's date of ineligibility, for goods and services to be received before the date of ineligibility and for which written arrangement or commitment was made on or before the candidate's date of ineligibility, until the candidate is eligible to receive winding down costs under paragraph (a)(3)(i) of this section.
+- (ii) If the candidate continues to campaign after becoming ineligible due to the operation of 11 CFR 9033.5(b), the candidate may only receive matching funds based on net outstanding campaign obligations as of the candidate's date of ineligibility.
+The statement of net outstanding campaign obligations shall only include costs incurred before the candidate's date of ineligibility for goods and services to be received before the date of ineligibility and for which written arrangement or commitment was made on or before the candidate's date of ineligibility, and shall not include winding down costs until the date on which the candidate qualifies to receive winding down costs under paragraph (a)(3)(i) of this section.
+Contributions received after the candidate's date of ineligibility may be used to continue to campaign, and may be submitted for matching fund payments.
+The candidate shall be entitled to receive the same proportion of matching funds to defray net outstanding campaign obligations as the candidate received before his or her date of ineligibility.
+Payments from the matching payment account that are received after the candidate's date of ineligibility may be used to defray the candidate's net outstanding campaign obligations, but shall not be used to defray any costs associated with continuing to campaign unless the candidate reestablishes eligibility under 11 CFR 9033.8. - (4) Taxes.

-(4) Taxes.
 Federal income taxes paid by the committee on non-exempt function income, such as interest, dividends and sale of property, shall be considered qualified campaign expenses.
-These expenses shall not, however, count against the state or overall expenditure limits of 11 CFR 9035.1(a).

-(b) Non-qualified campaign expenses-(1) General.
-The following are examples of disbursements that are not qualified campaign expenses.

-(2) Excessive expenditures.
-An expenditure which is in excess of any of the limitations under 11 CFR Part 9035 shall not be considered a qualified campaign expense.
+These expenses shall not, however, count against the state or overall expenditure limits of 11 CFR 9035.1(a). - (b) Non-qualified campaign expenses- (1) General.
+The following are examples of disbursements that are not qualified campaign expenses. - (2) Excessive expenditures.
+An expenditure which is in excess of any of the limitations under 11 CFR part 9035 shall not be considered a qualified campaign expense.
 The Commission will calculate the amount of expenditures attributable to the limitations in accordance with 11 CFR 9035.1(a)(2).